-Now we prove \eqref{118a}.
-By Assumption \ref{kirill100} for a.e. $\o$ the ball $B_\rho$ has common points with at most one inclusion $\OO_\o^k$, at the same time the cube $\square^2$ contains this inclusion together with its extension domain $\mathcal B_\o^k$.
-Therefore, we can apply Theorem \ref{th:extension} to have
+We next prove \eqref{118a}.
+By Assumption \ref{kirill100}, for a.e. $\o$ the ball $B_\rho$ intersects at most one inclusion $\OO_\o^k$.
+At the same time, the cube $\square^2$ contains this inclusion together with its extension domain $\mathcal B_\o^k$.
+By Theorem \ref{th:extension}, one has